-- Set Performance Toolkit for VM as DISABLED in VMSES/E and within CP. - Update the CP system configuration file (SYSTEM CONFIG) on the CP primary (default CF1) parm disk.
+- Set Performance Toolkit for VM as DISABLED in VMSES/E and within CP. - Update the CP system configuration file (SYSTEM CONFIG) on the CP primary (default CF1) parm disk. - 5 If you have the PERFSVM user ID automatically started when z/VM is IPL'd, you should remove it from the PROFILE EXEC for the AUTOLOG1 or AUTOLOG2 user ID.

 © Copyright IBM Corp.
-2004, 2007 41
+2004, 2008 41